thmosqueiro/ABBAS/documentation/ODD/README.md

 ## How was the model implemented?

-The model was implemented using a parallel framework developped in Python which we refer to as ABBAS.
+The model was implemented using a parallel framework developed in Python which we refer to as ABBAS.

 ## Initialization

-#### Do all honey bees always start at the same loation?
+#### Do all honey bees always start at the same location?

 Yes, the simulation starts with all honey bees inside the hive.
 In the first iteration, random drifting vectors are assigned to each scout.
 All recruits remain in the hive until become recruited by a scout.

 #### Is the environment exactly the same?
-No. Given a fixed number of patches, each patch is formed by the a Poisson Point Process and thus changes.
-The average number of resource points in each patch can be evaluated according to the following formula: .
+No. Given a fixed number of patches, each patch is formed by a Poisson Point Process and thus changes.
+The average number of resource points in each patch can be easily evaluated.